CPF for British (and other) Expats

 For Americans, as the US will have been taxing you on your income fully (including all CPF contributions) each year, the IRS would only wish to tax growth within your CPF account whenever that growth is liberated (wherever you are resident).
 One other note for Americans is that they would be well advised to avoid investing their CPF, and should simply take the interest rates given by the CPF Board (so as to avoid investing into any non-reporting mutual fund or PFIC).

-Chartwell Associates is Singapore’s Leading Fee Based Financial Planning Company Building Wealth, Securing Futures.
+Chartwell Associates Pte Ltd is Singapore’s Leading Fee Based Financial Planning Company Building Wealth, Securing Futures.
 Expert Financial Planning For Expats And Locals.

 More Insights